 London is bursting at the seams with incredible experiences and things to see and do, from galleries and museums to street food markets and pop-up events.
-Whether you're looking for the next big foodie event or want to hit up an art exhibition, there's bound to be something happening in the city to suit what you're looking for.
+Whether you're looking for the next best foodie event or want to hit up an art exhibition, there's bound to be something happening in the city to suit what you're looking for.
 Here are the top things to do in London this weekend, and don't forget to check back every week for a fresh batch of weekend highlights!

 The best things to do this weekend in London